mirageglobe/butlerfox/README.md

 - check packages option to see a summary of what is installed.
 - test suite needed (minitest)
 - consider using https://bitbucket.org/mirageglobe/samurai/get/master.tar.gz as curl location and untar

+Ninja

+- Ninja allows remote instructions running such as ninja scroll.sh <remote host>
+- maybe ninja should be a separate project? (happy to discuss if anyone wishes to collaborate on this)

 References